experiencenano/DeedzCoin/README.md

 ## Acknowledgments
 This smart contract was developed based on the OpenZeppelin framework, a widely adopted library for secure smart contract development on Ethereum.

-Feel free to customize the README file according to your project's specific requirements and guidelines.
-Remember to include relevant information about deployment, testing, and any additional features or functions unique to your implementation of the DeedzCoin smart contract.